fonoster/routr/CONNECT.md

 **Brief Description**

 The `Connect Processor` is a Routr Processor that carries the necessary logic to implement the SIP Connect v1.2 implementation.
 For this implementation, we are going to have named routing types.
-For example, Ingress Routing(IR) for calls coming from the PSTN, Egress Routing (ER) for calls going out to the PSTN, and Intra-Domain Routing (IDR) for internal calling.
+For example, Ingress Routing (IR) for calls coming from the PSTN, Egress Routing (ER) for calls going out to the PSTN, and Intra-Domain Routing (IDR) for internal calling.

 **Functional Requirements**

-Processing a MESSAGE consist in this basic steps:
+Processing a MESSAGE consist of this basic steps:

 ```text
 => Message Processor Matched (by Message Dispatcher)